Prize-Linked Savings: Win Money For Opening a Savings Account

 When you open an account with a certain value, you receive an entry in the raffle.
 While account holders don’t necessarily earn interest, one lucky winner will receive enough interest to change one’s life.
 The more you save, the more chances you have at winning.

-Here is an example of how this works, based on the “Save to Win” model, organized by the Michigan Credit Union League (MCUL) in 2009, in which some state credit unions are all ready participating.
+Here is an example of how this works, based on the “Save to Win” model, organized by the Michigan Credit Union League (MCUL) in 2009, in which some state credit unions are already participating.
 If you open up a 12-month certificate of deposit within a prize-linked savings account and deposit $25 into the account, you receive one ticket (like a raffle ticket).
 For every additional $25 you deposit into the account, you receive an additional ticket, up to ten chances per month.
 With the tickets linked to CDs, keep in mind that you may be penalized for withdrawing your money before each deposit matures at the end of the initial twelve months.

 The prizes are generally awarded as small monthly prices or larger annual prizes.
 Even the small monthly prizes would be larger than the interest you could earn in the highest of high-yield savings accounts, but there’s no guarantee of receiving it.
 Some of the winners have been publicized like lottery winners or charities, with big checks indicating $10,000 in prize money.